JamborJan/paperwork/README.md

 This is the Sandstorm package of [Paperwork](http://paperwork.rocks/).

-# Status

-Version 3 - Currently on the Sandstorm app store, will soon be updated with V5.

-Version 4 - has never been released.

-Version 5 - includes a ton of fixes and cleanup and also the latest pre-release of Paperwork.
-It should be available through the Sandstorm app store soon.
-ATTENTION: updating your existing Paperwork grains does not work!!!
+This version 3 of the app is deprecated, exports are not working.
+To retrieve your data you will have to update to Version 4 and then export your data.

 Please add issues and questions you have as Issue here on [Github](https://github.com/JamborJan/paperwork/issues).